 There are also nonprofits that you could reach out to.
 These include Community Action Organizations, No Kid Hungry, and the American Red Cross.

 And, if you need counseling regarding everything from debt to mortgage payments, you can contact GreenPath Debt Solutions.
+You can even seek financial advice from your parents, other family, and friends.

 5. Know the tax benefits.